FaisaljanBaloch/sendpk-sms-client/README.md

 Unfortunately, the project doesn't follow any contribution template.
 So, It means you can easily work on an issue or create a new issue (if doesn't already exist), fix issue and create a pull request (PR).

 **Note**
-Make a separate branch and name identical to your branches to any issue you solved.
-And your contribution will be highly appreciated by us!
+Make a separate branch and name identical of your branches to any issue you solved.
+Every contribution you make will be highly appreciated by us!

 ## Author
 This project was founded by **Faisal Jan**.
 A student and a developer who loves to create software programs that help any individual or organization.